chiru141/chiru141.github.io/_posts/2026-04-18-A-Question-to-Google.md

 ---
 layout: post
-title: "A question to Google - Is Two-phase cooling technology more expensive than Vizag's need for drinking water?"
+title: "A Question to Google - Is Two-phase cooling technology more expensive than Vizag's need for drinking water?"
 date: 2026-04-18
 categories: [growth, policy]
 tags: [datacentres, water, cooling tech]